A guide to measuring employee experience: Metrics, methods, and best practices for HR leaders

 Calculating employee experience is the process of quantifying various aspects of the employee journey through data and metrics.
 It involves gathering numerical and qualitative data, analyzing trends, and combining multiple metrics into a single, actionable score or index.
 Here’s how you can calculate employee experience:

-• Sum the weighted scores: Once all individual scores are weighted, sum them up to get a final employee experience score or index.
-For example, if employee engagement contributes 32%, turnover rate contributes 20%, and other factors contribute 48%, the total employee experience score Will be 100%.
+Once all individual scores are weighted, sum them up to get a final employee experience score or index.
+For example, if employee engagement contributes 32%, turnover rate contributes 20%, and other factors contribute 48%, the total employee experience score will be 100%.

 Best practices for improving employee experience based on metrics